The theater is a spiritual and social x-ray of its time.

 Shelley's classes about improving yourself as an actor than

-you can in a year with ACT or Berkeley classes.
+you can in a year with ACT or UC Berkeley.
 There is a

 level of honesty and trust in her class which literally takes